mossbanay/Psychology-3-4/Questions/Chapter4.md

 #### Where is the corpus callosum located?

-Along the longitudinal fissure below the frontal lobe. (?)
+Deep in the brain towards the bottom of the cerebral hemispheres.

 #### What key function is performed by the corpus callosum?

-The corpus callosum is the major interconnect between the two cerebral hemispheres and relays information from one side of the brain to the other.
+The corpus callosum is the major neural pathway between the two cerebral hemispheres and relays information from one cerebral hemisphere to the other.

 ---

 #### Suggest the possible impact on mental processes and behaviour if the corpus callosum were to be cut in tow and it was no longer an intact 'bridge'.
 Explain your answer.

-Without the corpus callosum, the two cerebral hemispheres would be unable to properly communicate.
-As a result, functioning that requires information from both hemispheres would be unable to occur.
-This includes but is not limited to coordination in visual processing, some perceptions, and impaired motor control.
+Without the corpus callousm, major disruption of communication between the cerebral hemispheres occurs.
+This impedes of the ability of the cerebral hemispheres to communicate, leading to difficult in exchange of information.

+In cases where patients have had their corpus callosum severed, such as after split-brain surgery to treat epilepsy, patients observing objects in their left visual field, are unable to pronounce or describe the object.
+This is due to the limited language functions of the right hemisphere and the inability of exchange of information between the left and right hemispheres.

 # Learning Activity 4.6